Alternatives

 Should I use both Seeking Alpha and Yield Theory?

 Many investors do.
-Seeking Alpha is strong for investors who want many contributor viewpoints and data tools; Yield Theory adds the synthesized macro thesis and the "what to do about it" that data tools and news often leave out.
+Seeking Alpha is strong for investors who want many contributor viewpoints and data tools; Yield Theory adds a synthesized macro thesis, company implications, risks, and the evidence that would change the view.